dihbgs/imersao-alura/README.md

-# Alura - Spotify clone
+# A.S.C.I.I. - Another Spotify's Clone Irrelevant Implementation

 This project was made during the Frontend Immersion from Alura.